-Robtel’s research and writing have appeared in the 2016 book The New Humanitarians in International Practice: Emerging Actors and Contested Principles; the 2014 book Leadership in Post-Colonial Africa: Trends Transformed by Independence; the 2010 African literature reader Tales, Tellers and Talemaking: Critical Studies on Literary Stylistics and Narrative Styles in Contemporary African Literature; the 2007 book From the Slave Trade to ‘Free’ Trade: How Trade Undermines Democracy and Justice in Africa; and scholarly journals including Citizenship Studies, the Liberian Studies Journal (LSJ), Humanitas.
+Robtel’s research and writing have appeared in the 2016 book The New Humanitarians in International Practice: Emerging Actors and Contested Principles; the 2014 book Leadership in Post-Colonial Africa: Trends Transformed by Independence; the 2010 African literature reader Tales, Tellers and Talemaking: Critical Studies on Literary Stylistics and Narrative Styles in Contemporary African Literature; the 2007 book From the Slave Trade to ‘Free’ Trade: How Trade Undermines Democracy and Justice in Africa; and scholarly journals including African Affairs, Review of African Political Economy, Citizenship Studies, Liberian Studies Journal (LSJ), and Humanitas.
 She presents her research at universities across the globe and engages increasingly with policy makers and practitioners through consulting and invited talks.

-(forthcoming) “Liberia, Ebola, and the Pitfalls of State-building: Reimagining Public Authority ‘Inside’ and ‘Outside’ the Post-War State.”
+(2017) “Liberia, Ebola and the Pitfalls of State-building: Reimagining Domestic and Diasporic Public Authority.”
 African Affairs.

 (2016) “Birthplace, Bloodline and Beyond: How ‘Liberian Citizenship’ Is Currently Constructed in Liberia and Abroad.”
 Citizenship Studies 20 (6-7): 811-829.

 (2016) “Diaspora Humanitarianism: The Invisibility of a Third Humanitarian Domain” in Zeynep Sezgin and Dennis Dijkzeul (eds.)
 The New Humanitarians in International Practice: Emerging Actors and Contested Principles.
 London, UK and New York, New York: Routledge: 213-231.